isw-kudos/kudos-docs/docs/collab/migration.md

 > Note: Please check all log outputs before commencing the next step.

-## Inform Kudos Team
+## Inform Huddo Team

-In order to complete the migration, the Kudos Teams needs to import the data from the temporary mongo databases and s3 buckets into production.
-Please inform the Kudos team and we can run a migration script.
+In order to complete the migration, the Huddo Teams needs to import the data from the temporary mongo databases and s3 buckets into production.
+Please inform the Huddo team and we can run a migration script.

 ## Questions / Issues

-Please contact the Kudos Team on [Slack](https://iswkudos.slack.com/messages/kudos-dev/) or <a href="mailto:support@kudosboards.com?subject=Migration: plz send help">via email</a>
+Please contact the Huddo Team at <a href="mailto:support@huddo.com?subject=Migration: plz send help">via email</a>